jayanthkodurkumar/Docuworks-Server/README.md

 c.
 The app is not hosted.
 Please run it locally.

+### SETTING UP MongoDB CLUSTER AND DATABASE:<a name="mongodb-cluster"></a>

-d.
-Make sure to create an account on MongoDB and create a cluster.
+1. Make sure to create an account on MongoDB and create a cluster.

-e.
-Once creating a cluster, create a database named 'docs' and a collection named 'docs'.
+2. Once creating a cluster, create a database named 'docs' and a collection named 'docs'.

-f.
-You can install the MongoDB compass application to connect to your cluster and work on databases from your machine.
+3. You can install the MongoDB compass application to connect to your cluster and work on databases from your machine.

 ### RUNNING THE APPLICATION: <a name="running-the-application"></a>